Culture - colonic tissue

 If certain microorganisms grow, more tests will be done to identify them.
 This helps determine the best treatment.

-The laboratory culture does not involve you, so there is no pain.
+Once the sample is taken, the culture does not involve you.
+Therefore, there is no pain.

 Your health care provider may order this test if you have signs or symptoms of an infection that can affect the large intestine.
 A culture is often done when other tests such as a stool culture could not identify the cause of infection.